wootguy/RockTheVote/README.md

 This plugin will randomize the map cycle and prevent maps from being played again until most other maps on the server have been played, or if someone specifically nominates a repeat map.
 There's also a new map list for maps that can only be played once a month or so because they're horrible, overplayed, or just don't fit the normal gameplay of sven.

+This plugin also adds text-menu alternatives to the built-in game votes.
+These are much less annoying as they don't take control of your mouse.

 # Chat commands

 Everyone can use these commands.